Psychology (PSYC)

 PSYC 550.
 Clinical Interventions with Service Members, Veterans, and Families.
 2 Units.

-Provides multi-disciplinary understanding of military culture and skills and application of evidence-based clinical treatments that foster resilience and provide relief to service members, veterans and their families.
-Attention to issues of diversity, ethics, and use of self are included throughout clinical case discussion.
-Clinical issues specific to this population are discussed along with individual, family, and community interventions.
+Provides multi-disciplinary understanding of military culture and skills and application of evidence-based clinical treatments that foster resilience and provide relief to service members, veterans, and their families.
+Gives attention to issues of diversity, ethics, and use of self throughout clinical case discussion.
+Discusses clinical issues specific to this population, along with individual, family, and community interventions.

 Cross-listing: COUN 550, SOWK 550.